A vital part of any leader’s role is empowering others to achieve great things.

 Empowerment enables and encourages people to become engaged in the purpose of their work.

 Empowerment by contrast enables and encourages people to become engaged in the purpose of their work.
-Empowered people are motivated and inquiring and continually looking for innovative ways to make work easier and smarter.
+Empowered people are motivated and inquiring and continually looking for innovative ways to make their work easier and smarter.

 Unfortunately, in spite of a growing awareness about engagement, too many leaders still struggle to let go of control.
 Perhaps they are afraid that without their direct involvement, things will fall apart.
 Yet these same leaders complain about having too many problems to solve along with a lack of initiative and commitment from their workforce.